ssadkov/yield-aptos/README.md

 With countless yield farming opportunities in the crypto space, identifying the best pool with the highest APR can be overwhelming. **Yield AI** takes care of the heavy lifting, enabling you to earn with just a touch of a button.

-Aptos’ fast and low-cost transactions further enhance the efficiency of the process.
+Aptos' fast and low-cost transactions further enhance the efficiency of the process.

 ## Technologies We Used